alexknowshtml/How-To-Indy-Hall/generator/content/02-values-virtues.md

 #### The people and businesses we support will live as our reflections.

 I firmly believe that the longer Indy Hall is able to do what it does best, the healthier the people and businesses who work from it will be.
+We see our members often gain sustainability by:

-> * The understanding identity, of [who you are](http://dangerouslyawesome.com/2011/02/the-importance-of-lines/) (not just who you aren't).
+> * understanding your identity, [who you are](http://dangerouslyawesome.com/2011/02/the-importance-of-lines/) (not just who you aren't).
-> * The support network for [growth](http://dangerouslyawesome.com/2010/11/a-story-of-discovering-potential/).
+> * participating in a support network for [growth](http://dangerouslyawesome.com/2010/11/a-story-of-discovering-potential/).
-> * The [open and honest exchange](http://dangerouslyawesome.com/2011/07/a-hall-pass-for-bureaucracy-code-for-america-philadelphia/) of information and ideas.
+> * engaging in the [open and honest exchange](http://dangerouslyawesome.com/2011/07/a-hall-pass-for-bureaucracy-code-for-america-philadelphia/) of information and ideas.
-> * The humility taught by [not having to be the smartest kid in the room](http://dangerouslyawesome.com/2011/06/a-coworking-parable-the-game-of-chess/).
+> * practicing humility taught by [not having to be the smartest kid in the room](http://dangerouslyawesome.com/2011/06/a-coworking-parable-the-game-of-chess/).
-> * The [reintroduction of the natural relationship formation](http://dangerouslyawesome.com/2011/07/i-dont-think-were-solving-a-cubicle-problem/) into business deal workflow.
+> * reintroducing [ natural relationship formation](http://dangerouslyawesome.com/2011/07/i-dont-think-were-solving-a-cubicle-problem/) into business deal workflow.

 These are all things that are necessary to "heal the world", just as much as the elements of "going green" are.

 If we're healing the planet for people who aren't living and working sustainably, what's the point?

+> You might enjoy [another great essay on the core value of sustainability](http://www.coworkfrederick.com/coworking-value-sustainability/) from a coworking space in Frederick, Maryland.

 ### Accessibility